 Whether you use boneless skinless chicken breast halves, chicken tenders or even boneless skinless chicken thighs, you'll have a winner, winner chicken dinner.

 Unlike our home ovens where we just preheat the oven and prepare a large casserole dish, with outdoor Dutch Oven cooking we need to get the coals ready first.
-The charcoal will take about 20-30 minutes to reach the right temperature, you can tell when they're ready because the edges of the charcoal turn gray.

 What to Serve with Dutch Oven Chicken